 What does this mean for builders and homeowners having these disputes?

 Where a defect arises solely from the failure to meet an Australian standard, an owner cannot require a builder to simply ‘rip it out and start again’.
-This not a license for builders to promise something and then produce something else.
+This is not a license for builders to promise something and then produce something else.
 However the case does provide a stronger basis for a builder to argue that the rectification method is reasonable and ought to be accepted by the owner.
 This legal clarification will assist in diffusing emotionally charged disputes sooner rather than later – saving time, money and avoiding stress.

 If you find yourself stuck in a residential construction dispute, contact the Construction Dispute Resolution team at Meyer Vandenberg.
 We specialise in resolving complex construction disputes early and before costs escalate.